-This also means that new startups are likely to emerge in the field, as Manta Biofuel did in 2021.
-So investors should have a growing array of investment options in the next few years.
-Other oil companies might also look to catch up, and bid up for any company with the technology to help.
-Most likely, this will be companies already producing high-value compounds from algae and experienced in large scale production.
-So algae companies in general could become the new big trend by 2025-2026
+This also means that new startups will likely emerge in the field, as Manta Biofuel did in 2021.
+So, investors should have a growing array of investment options in the next few years.
+Other oil companies might also look to catch up and bid up for any company with the technology to help.
+Most likely, this will be companies already producing high-value compounds from algae and experienced in large-scale production.
+So algae companies, in general could become the new big trend by 2025-2026

 Investors in companies like Reliance or Exxon might not want to invest in these companies solely on the algal biofuel thesis, as they are going to be, for still a few years, mostly reliant on other income streams.
 However, this technology will improve the long-term prospect of these companies, as an oil giant like Exxon will be able to smoothly transition from fossil fuels to algal fuels by simply redirecting its capex from drilling to building algae-growing pounds.